devkral/simplescn/simplescn/README.md

 This means the user has to verify (server) hashes.
 This is not hard and is assisted by a friendlist and scn servers, which both use is strongly recommended.
 In contrast to similar solutions it is up to the user putting certificates into the friendlist.

+Configuration:
+configure plugins is currently only possible via (raw-)client (also for server plugins).

 This is a rewrite of scn.